Gut Health and Strokes

 Targeting Inflammatory Gut Cells

 The Benakis and Brown study in mice shows the potential to improve post-stroke inflammation.
-As a result, therapies targeting activation and migration of certain intestinal cells that contribute to the breach of the BBB such as cytokines that can reduce inflammation could reduce gut inflammatory and immune cells to effectively assist in the treatment of stroke.
+The therapies could be used to stop the activation and migration of specific intestinal cells that cause a breach in the blood-brain barrier, like cytokines that help reduce inflammation.
+It could help treat stroke.
 (2)

 Sources: